looran/ctmg/README.md

 #### Creating a 100MB encrypted container called "example"

-Will create "example.ct" in the current directory, and mount in in "example/".
+This is creating "example.ct" in the current directory, and mount it in "example/".

 ```bash
 $ ctmg new example 100